Sona-riod/Front-Camera/README.md

-# Forklift Front-End System
+# Forklift Front Camera System

 ## Overview

-The **Forklift Front-End System** is an industrial edge application for real-time pallet QR detection, operator confirmation, and cloud synchronization.
+The **Forklift Front Camera System** is an industrial edge application for real-time pallet QR detection, operator confirmation, and cloud synchronization.
 It is designed for forklift-mounted devices and supports controlled **Storage** and **Dispatch** workflows through a simple Human-Machine Interface (HMI).

 The system integrates camera-based QR detection with manual validation to ensure reliable pallet movement tracking in warehouse and brewery environments.